umgbhalla/dotfiles/README.md

     sudo pacman -S xorg-xinit xorg-server bspwm sxhkd
     ```
 4. (Optional) If you choose to not use `st` as a terminal emulator, make sure you install one and change the `TERM` environment variable located in `.profile` and update the binding in `sxhkdrc`.
-5. Setup audio.
-    ```
-    yay -S pulseaudio pulseaudio-alsa pulseaudio-ctl
-    ```
-    You may need to edit the configuration files, which I have done in my dotfiles.
-6. Log out and log back in, then install my dotfiles.
+5. Log out and log back in, then install my dotfiles.
 See [cloning](#cloning) for more details.
     ```
     exit
     ```